Let’s face it, filming a wedding can be really stressful.

 But usually, you’re around the level with the first or second row of the seats, off to the side, so you’re not in anyone’s view.

-If you’re shooting weddings outside, which many of the weddings I shoot are intuitive, you don’t really need to use F 1.8, so go up a little bit; you’ll be fine.
+If you’re shooting weddings outside, which many of the weddings I shoot are intuitive, you don’t need to use F 1.8, so go up a little bit; you’ll be fine.

 You don’t have any issues with low light; for the most part, in most situations, you don’t have that, and receptions can be quite dimly lit.

-F 1.8 is going to help you out there; put it on manual mode, focus on them directly, use focus peaking if you need to, and then you’re good, you’re good to go.
+F1.8 will help you out there; put it on manual mode, focus on them directly, use focus peaking if you need to, and then you’re good, you’re good to go.

-I want to share why I like it, why I think you should give it a go and maybe you’ll like it too.
+I want to share why I like it, why I think you should give it a go, and maybe you’ll like it too.

 That is a ton of versatility for an 85 mil lens, perfect for all kinds of events.
-Anything involving people really has an F 1.8 aperture as well, which means really good for shooting in low-light environments.

 Weddings can be pretty dark at night and then efficiently words or something like that.
-When they really use or follow, like F 1.8 is beautiful.

-This lens, the bokeh is buttery smooth so nice, the manual focus ring on this is near perfect for all the Sony lenses.
+The manual focus ring on this is nearly perfect for all the Sony lenses.

 The autofocus is crazy quick, and the Sony native lens, so the autofocus will always be good on this.